stephanemouton/OnAirSign/README.md

 # OnAirSign
-Information to remoely pilot "On Air" sign using Arduino compatible board
+Information to remotely pilot "On Air" sign using Arduino compatible board